 Take time to train, condition, and enjoy the sport on one of our four Har-Tru clay courts.
 Members stay active on the courts with Osprey Cove’s weekly member clinics, camps, and leagues.
 Private and group lessons are also available with our seasoned tennis professionals.

-The Fitness Center at Osprey Cove is state of the art and includes 16 pieces of Cybex strength and weight training equipment, four treadmills, three stationary bicycles, three elliptical machines, and three Arc Strainers.
+The Fitness Center at Osprey Cove is state of the art and includes three treadmills, four stationary bicycles, and three elliptical machines.
 In addition, the River Room offers a full array of fitness classes including Zumba, Yoga, Pilates, stretch classes and many more.

 Osprey Cove’s aquatic center features a recently renovated pool complete with lap lanes and lounging area.
 Our youngest members also enjoy a children’s pool, while their parents are comforted by the additional safety their children have while enjoying the water.
 In addition to fun for the family, there is also a seasonal water aerobics class.